 - Black spider monkeys have long, black hair on their bodies except for the face.

-- They have a small head and long arms relative to their body size.
+- They have small heads and long arms relative to their body size.

 - Spider monkeys have long, agile, and strong limbs.